 What are the lines of defence that a Board can rely on to ensure that the company’s risk management and internal controls are adequate and effective?

 The answers to these questions, and more, are found in the Board Risk Committee Guide.

-This definitive guide to risk management and internal controls for Boards and the Board Risk Committee (BRC) provides a comprehensive coverage of the regulatory and practical aspects of risk management.
+This definitive guide to risk management and internal controls for Boards and BRCs provides a comprehensive coverage of the regulatory and practical aspects of risk management.
 It is aimed especially at listed companies in Singapore.
 Its contents include:

-The BRC Guide is produced with the support of resources from KPMG, and overseen by a review panel of leading practitioners and professionals in the corporate governance field.
-It is part of a series of Corporate Governance Guides that covers a Board and its major committees, and is produced by the Singapore Institute of Directors with the support of the Accounting and Corporate Regulatory Authority, the Monetary Authority of Singapore, and the Singapore Exchange.
+The Board Risk Committee Guide has been produced with the support of KPMG, and a review panel of leading practitioners and professionals in the corporate governance field.
+It is part of a series of Corporate Governance Guides that covers Boards and Board Committees.
+It is produced by the Singapore Institute of Directors with the support of the Accounting and Corporate Regulatory Authority, the Monetary Authority of Singapore, and the Singapore Exchange Limited.